-- 12. Improved systems and processes - 12.1 We recognise and acknowledge that continuous improvement is a process that will take place over the life of this Agreement, in accordance with Council procedures. - 12.2 Council will continue to improve business systems and processes to meet future needs and to: - (i) deliver more responsive customer service and enhance outcomes for community and customers - (ii) demonstrate value for money by implementing competitive and cost-effective systems - (iii) encourage working together effectively and provide greater support for employees - (iv) realise the benefits of investment in information and communications technology (ICT) particularly in the areas of data capture, knowledge management and electronic commerce to more efficiently get things done. - 12.3 We recognise that implementation of new systems will involve changed workflows and work practices and may impact on staffing arrangements and skills needs in different areas (e.g. BaSE).
-Council will continue to inform and consult employees and their unions about these issues, to ensure effective implementation of systems and related changes. - 12.4 Brisbane Best Value (BBV)
+12 Improved systems and processes

+- 12.1 We recognise and acknowledge that continuous improvement is a process that will take place over the life of this Agreement, in accordance with Council procedures. - 12.2 Council will continue to improve business systems and processes to meet future needs and to: - (i) deliver more responsive customer service and enhance outcomes for community and customers - (ii) demonstrate value for money by implementing competitive and cost-effective systems - (iii) encourage working together effectively and provide greater support for employees - (iv) realise the benefits of investment in information and communications technology (ICT) particularly in the areas of data capture, knowledge management and electronic commerce, to more efficiently get things done. - 12.3 The Parties recognise that implementation of new systems will involve changed workflows and work practices and may impact on staffing arrangements and skills needs in different areas.
+Council will continue to inform and consult employees and their unions about these issues, to ensure effective implementation of systems and related changes.